Tag: Oil and gas

 Romania vs “GAS distributor” SC A, December 2020, Court of Appeal, Case No 238/12.03.2020

 The disputed issue concerns the purchase prices of natural gas by SC A from an affiliated company SC B. By orders of the National Energy Regulatory Authority (NERA), the prices of supply of natural gas to domestic and non-domestic consumers were regulated and fixed, but not the price at which SC A purchased it from the SC B. The tax authority issued an assessment where the price of the controlled gas transaction was determined by reference to profit level indicators of comparable businesses.
 SC A brought the decision to the Romanian courts.
-Judgement of the Court of Appeal The appeal of SC A was dismissed and the assessment of the tax authorities upheld.
+Judgment of the Court of Appeal The appeal of SC A was dismissed and the assessment of the tax authorities upheld.
 Excerpt “In the present case, in order to adjust the expenses for the cost of the goods purchased from SC “B.” SRL, based on the level of the central market trend, the tax body used the information provided by the ORBIS and FISCNET applications.
 Following the comparative ...
 Read more

 UK vs Total E&P North Sea UK Ltd, October 2020, Court of Appeal, Case No A3/2019/1656